fivdi/brkontru/doc/gpio.md

 Emitted on error.

 ### Constant: Gpio.IN
-Passed to the constructor as the direction option in the options object to configure the GPIO as an input.
+Indicates that the GPIO is an input.

 ### Constant: Gpio.OUT
-Passed to the constructor as the direction option in the options object to configure the GPIO as an output.
+Indicates that the GPIO is an output.

 ### Constant: Gpio.OUT_HIGH
 Passed to the constructor as the direction option in the options object to